Phoenix Premises Liability Lawyer

 The easiest category of damages to calculate is economic damages.
 These cover any costs that have a clear-cut financial component.
 Things like medical bills related to the injury, whether for testing, doctor’s visits, medication, surgery, physical therapy, or any other treatment, are covered in this category.
 Lost wages from missed work will also be included if the injury was serious enough to keep you out of work.

 These damages can also cover future costs in the case of more serious injuries.
 Future medical bills or lost earning capacity, if you are unable to return to working at the same capacity, will also be included in economic damages.
+If you suffered serious injury due to any premises liability, you can discuss your case with our Phoenix catastrophic injury lawyers.

 Non-Economic Damages